Composting Techniques - The Compost Pile

 • Then, add materials to the pile as they become available.
 When grass clippings are available, pile them on.
 When fall leaves are gathered, add them to the top of the pile.

-• If you do nothing more than the two steps above, the materials will decompose over a (long) period.
+• If you do nothing more than the two steps above, the materials will decompose over a lengthy period.

-• Finally, when the pile finally decomposes, take the material for use in your garden projects.
+• Finally, when decomposition is complete, take the material and use it in your garden projects.

 • The material at the bottom and the center will finish first.
 If you need compost, dig out the finished compost, and rake the remainder back into a pile.